Meth Addiction Treatment Center in Worcester, Massachusetts

 • Snorting

 Meth is addictive because using it even once triggers chemical changes in your brain.
-It forces your brain to produce a dangerously high amount of dopamine, a neurotransmitter that helps control your brain’s reward and pleasure centers.
-Meth damages the dopamine-producing cells in your brain and makes it hard for you to find enjoyment in anything else.
+When an individual takes meth, their brain produces a hazardous amount of dopamine, a neurotransmitter that helps control your brain’s reward and pleasure centers.
+Meth damages the dopamine-producing cells, making it hard for people to find enjoyment in anything besides meth.
+The biggest sign of meth addiction is feeling depressed or empty when coming down off a “high.”

 Physical signs of meth addiction include: